luigipacheco/animaquinasite/services/index.md

 comments: false
 ---

-Neobrutal Studio helps creative industries integrating cutting-edge technologies in their design and fabrication processes.
-We develop customized solutions from data collection, design and prototyping to the final fabrication of a project.
+Neobrutal Studio helps creative industries integrate cutting-edge technologies into their design processes.
+We develop customized solutions for data collection and design to create prototypes and final project fabrication.

 ## Digital Manufacturing